Norma Merrick Sklarek: Significant buildings

-Although both Sklarek and César Pelli, while at Gruen Associates, were responsible for designing the United States Embassy in Tokyo, Pelli was mainly accredited for the project, leaving Sklarek unrecognizable.
+Although both Sklarek and César Pelli, while at Gruen Associates, were responsible for designing the United States Embassy in Tokyo, Pelli was mainly accredited for the project, leaving Sklarek unrecognized.
 Her role was not only in designing the building, but supervising and hiring staff as well.
 Even though she has done a lot with her collaboration with Pelli, she often is not mentioned for this accomplishment.

 The Terminal One station at Los Angeles International Airport (LAX) was another major accomplishment by Sklarek with Welton Becket Associates in 1984, who served as the project director.
-The Terminal One station was built along with the Tom Bradley International Terminal to facilitate overseas travelers, especially before attending the Summer Olympic Games from July–August of that year..
+The Terminal One station was built along with the Tom Bradley International Terminal to facilitate overseas travelers, especially before attending the Summer Olympic Games from July–August of that year.
 It is known for its extravagant architectural design that was a circular U shape.
 The $50-million station was constructed nearly two decades later to increase capacity.